BonaDrone/MPU9250/README.md

 As shown in the class hiearchy diagram below, the MPU library makes extensive use of C++ inheritance to share common code:

 <img src="extras/media/mpu.png" width=700>

+Because the MPU9250 contains an MPU6500, the MPU9250 is allowed to be a &ldquo;friend&rdquo; class of the MPU6500, sharing some of the latter's code.